trilinos/Trilinos/TrilinosBuildQuickRef.rst

   -D Trilinos_TEST_CATEGORIES:STRING="<CATEGORY1>;<CATEGORY2>;..."

-Valid categories include BASIC, CONTINUOUS, NIGHTLY, and PERFORMANCE.
+Valid categories include BASIC, CONTINUOUS, NIGHTLY, WEEKLY and PERFORMANCE.
 BASIC tests get built and run for pre-push testing, CI testing, and nightly testing.
 CONTINUOUS tests are for post-posh testing and nightly testing.
 NIGHTLY tests are for nightly testing only.
+WEEKLY tests are for more expensive tests that are run approximately weekly.
 PERFORMANCE tests are for performance testing only.

 Enabling support for coverage testing